charm-and-friends/tapioca/README.md

 Long running commands often require logging some intermediate information to let users know that the program is running as expected.
 However, printing a bunch of debug logs does not look nice in an application.
-Spinners can make your application more user friendly and `glitter` integrates them painlessly with your `cobra` application.
+Spinners can make your application more user friendly and `tapioca` integrates them painlessly with your `cobra` application.

 [./examples/cobra/cmd/connect.go](./examples/cobra/cmd/connect.go)